Appeasement: Conduct of appeasement, 1937–1939

 In 1937, Stanley Baldwin resigned as Prime Minister.
 He was replaced by Neville Chamberlain, who pursued a policy of appeasement and rearmament.
 Chamberlain's reputation for appeasement rests in large measure on his negotiations with Hitler over Czechoslovakia in 1938.
+He had also, during the latter part of 1937, attempted to come to an understanding with Mussolini, moves opposed by his foreign secretary, Anthony Eden.

 Anschluss

 When the German Empire and Austria-Hungary were broken up in 1918, Austria was left as a rump state with the temporary adopted name Deutschösterreich ("German-Austria"), with the vast majority of Austrians wanting to join Germany.
 However, the victors' agreements of World War I (the Treaty of Versailles and the Treaty of Saint-Germain) strictly forbade union between Austria and Germany without League consent, as well as the name "German-Austria", which reverted to "Austria" after the emergence of the First Republic of Austria in September 1919.
 The constitutions of both the Weimar Republic and the First Republic of Austria, included the aim of unification, which was supported by democratic parties.
 However, the rise of Hitler dampened the enthusiasm of the Austrian government for such a plan.
 Hitler, an Austrian by birth, had been a pan-German from a very young age and had promoted a Pan-German vision of a Greater Germanic Reich from the beginning of his career in politics.
 He wrote in Mein Kampf (1924) that he would attempt a union of his birth country Austria with Germany by any means possible and by force if necessary.
 By early 1938, Hitler had consolidated his power in Germany and was ready to implement his long-held plan.